{{ s.label }}

 How alert calls are built

-Each phone call is a sequence of short clips: the alert phrase, the current temperature read digit-by-digit, then the keypad menu (1 acknowledge · 2 escalate · 3 repeat · 4 pause 1 hour · 5 pause today).
+Each phone call is a sequence of short clips: the alert phrase, the current temperature read digit-by-digit, then the keypad menu (1 acknowledge · 2 escalate · 3 repeat · 4 pause 1 hour · 5 pause today · 6 repeat the options).
 Any clip without a recording is spoken by text-to-speech until you upload one.

 Hear it end-to-end: